actions-marketplace-validations/kowalczyk-krzysztof_ssl-certificate-check/README.md

 ## Results

 On success logs a string containing expiry date e.g `Certificate valid until: Jan 25 13:43:08 2023 GMT`.

-On error sets the step status to failed and logs the error
+On error sets the step status to failed and logs the error.

 ## Example usage